 It’s time to change this narrative.
 Despite years of conditioning to the contrary, lived experience is data.
 It is just as valuable and real as any other type of data.
 Furthermore, neglecting efforts to measure lived experience can have a deleterious snowball effect: It leads to an incomplete view of an organization’s DEI challenges and, eventually, will cause attrition, particularly among employees of color.
 If historically excluded people don’t feel like their experiences matter and that interventions are being developed in response to their concerns, they will walk away.
 Conversely, making a practice of tapping into these experiences, and iterating based on that feedback, can enhance your culture.
 In fact, recent research from Culture Amp suggests the simple act of administering a DEI-specific survey can yield positive outcomes: Employees in organizations that administered such a survey felt more positively about the quality of decision-making processes at their organization, growth opportunities, and their relationships with their managers.

-Now that we’ve established the value of lived experience data, how might we go about measuring it?
+Now that we’ve established the value of lived experience data, how might we go about measuring this critical DEI data metric?
 Luckily, we have plenty of tools in our toolkit.
-Employers can begin by adopting these three evidence-based practices:

 Before starting any data collection process — whether via surveys, interviews or focus groups — you should be intentional about creating conditions for psychological safety so that employees feel empowered to offer an honest account of their experiences, without fear of backlash.
 Ensuring that survey responses remain anonymous and unidentifiable is a key first step.
 Employers can also consider bringing in an external consultant to conduct interviews or focus groups so that participants’ identities remain anonymous to the company.